SDGforskning/sdg-strings/SDGs_query_topic_python.md

 # Search queries for all currently covered SDGs - topic approach.
 English and Norwegian.

-This file contains a method for searching for SDG relevant works within a dataset based on title.
-For SDG14, journal/series title is also used.
+This file contains a method for searching for SDG relevant works within a dataset based on title (here, `result_title`).
+For SDG14, journal/series title (`journal`) is also used in the section "Marine terms".
+The script refers to an additional field, `result_id`, when displaying the results.

 This search is an adaptation of the topic searches for individual SDGs which were originally constructed in search syntax for the database Web of Science (WOS; Clarivate).
 A full documented version of these WOS searches can be found here https://doi.org/10.5281/zenodo.7241689.
 We have tried to retain a common structure between the WOS and python versions of the searches by dividing into the same "phrases" (i.e. target 1.4 phrase 2 here corresponds to target 1.4 phrase 2 in the WOS syntax searches, unless otherwise noted).
 Differences between the WOS and python versions are mainly:
 - Adaptation to title search, rather than also being able to search in the abstract and keywords.
 For this reason, some searches have been simplified/broadened slightly.